Handy Measurement-Chart for Reference

 Measurement-Chart tips to live by -

 It is very important to be as accurate as possible when measuring liquid or dry ingredients.
 Too little or too much can change the way your product comes out.
-Exact measurements are called for a reason.
+Exact measurements are called for, for a reason.
+Color, taste, texture to name a few are what is affected by measurement.

 Regular everyday spoons we use for eating should never be used.